The Dangers

 POWERS OF ATTORNEY

-Paul has lost his mental capacity and cannot make decisions about his financial or health matters.
+Phil has lost his mental capacity and cannot make decisions about his financial or health matters.

 Without a strategy in place, the family cannot make key decisions on his behalf or manage his affairs for him - This is true even between husband and wife on assets and/or accounts held individually and on medical issues.